The time has come to sell your home and so many questions are running through your head.

 You can check locally, but you can mostly find online services.

-You will purchase a flat fee mls listing on their website and then start the listing process from there.
+You will purchase a listing plan on their website and then start the listing process from there.

 Perhaps the most important part is you will want to be sure the companies online site lists with your local MLS; it won’t do much good if they advertise in the wrong location!